natnathania/Codewords-2020/Week 5/readme.md

 Exciting start of this weeks class because we got to share what we've been working on for Brief 2.
 It was very really amazing on what people have created in the span of 4 weeks, so many great ones!
 One that stuck to me was the Minecraft group with the scene of Jhonny laying down on the bed.
 I'm sure this horror story is planted in my head now :D Now that we've created these re-readings, I think that it elevated the story of House of Leaves.

 <img src ="brief2.JPG">
-To review our rationale you can click [here](https://wiip.co/THE-HORRORS-OF-ANIMAL-CROSSING.b-MEgcptSZluo8jwq7Tsi/).
-You can view the rationale and [here](https://wiip.co/THE-HORRORS-OF-ANIMAL-CROSSING.b-MEgcptSZluo8jwq7Tsi/).

 ## Brief 3
 The second half of this weeks class was to discuss the objectives of brief 3, and the milestones we will use to help achieve our goals.
 We worked in small groups to make summmaries of any of the text provided.
 There was plenty to choose from and after we gathered everyone’s summaries I found them helpful in-order to decide my final choice.